The Two Captains: Plot summary

 Sanya, meanwhile, is not dead.
 It is true that he met Romashka on a bombed echelon, but Romashka abandoned him and ran away by himself, leaving Sanya, badly wounded in his legs and unable to move, to die in a forest under fire.
 Sanya manages to crawl out of the forest and is tended back to health by two little boys, and then goes to a field hospital.
 Upon leaving the hospital he is told that he will never fly again.
 Sanya tries to locate Katya but cannot find her trace, and starts believing that she is dead.
 Meanwhile, he is called back to fight, this time on the Northern front.
 He overcomes his condemnation and starts to fly again, bombing German ships invading the Northern Sea.
 During one of these fights he is forced to make a landing and thus finds the remnants of the expedition, and the Captain's last letters, clearly stating that all the blame is on Nikolay Antonich.
 He also finds the Captain himself, frozen to death 29 years ago.

 One day he goes to visit his friend the Doctor and surprisingly meets Katya, who has come to the North in search for him.
 Sanya organizes a lecture about Captain Tatarinov and his achievements, and Nikolay Antonich is banished.
 Captain Tatarinov is buried with all honors on a shore facing the land he has discovered, and all ships passing through can see the engraving: "To strive, to seek, to find and not to yield".

-Film, TV, or theatrical adaptations
+Adaptations

 The Two Captains was adapted for the screen twice, in 1955 and in 1976, the latter as a TV miniseries.
 It was also made into a musical, Nord-Ost.